Open Access

 Publishers: you may wish to contact one of the JGB's editors before sending us books for review.
 Books received unsolicited may not be reviewed and will not be returned to the sender.

-Figures should be high quality (minimum 300 dpi) and should be supplied in one of our preferred file formats: JPEG or TIFF.
-Microsoft Word (DOC or DOCX) files are acceptable for figures that have been drawn in Word.
+Figures should be high quality (if possible, at least 300 dpi) and should be supplied in a common file format such as JPEG, PNG or TIFF.
 For the purposes of peer review, low-resolution artwork can be included in the submission file.
 For the purposes of publication, high-resolution files should be supplied to the layout editor.

 Using Third-Party Material in your Paper